rschristopher/rschristopher.github.io/src/saving/index.md

 The truth is, most all Bitcoiners started exactly this same way, and made many mistakes along the way.

-Borrowing from the very excellent
+Inspired by the very excellent
  [Zero Trust System](https://armantheparman.com/bitcoin-storage-get-better/)
  from
  [Parman](https://armantheparman.com/about-contact/),